 Oahu COVID Restrictions

-Maui COVID Proposals
+Maui COVID Restrictions

 Kauai COVID Proposals

-Things change — stay up to date
+Things Change — stay up to date

 I'm the co-founder, with my husband Jordan, of The Hawaii Vacation Guide.
 We live on Maui with our toddler Henry and our sweet but quirky dog Hattie.
 I am a planner!
 I love to plan island-hopping adventures, days out on Maui, and everything in-between.
 I spend a lot of my time on our SUP and my favorite time of year in Hawai'i is whale season!